-Elisabeth-Louise Vigée Le Brun (1755–1842) was one of the most successful portraitists of 18th century France, gaining renown in particular for her self-portraits and depictions of courtly women – most famously including Queen Marie Antoinette.
+Elisabeth-Louise Vigée Le Brun (1755–1842) was one of the most successful portraitists of 18th century France, gaining renown in particular for her self-portraits and depictions of courtly women that included Queen Marie Antoinette.
 The daughter of an enlightened male artist, she was one of very few women to gain entrance to Académie de Saint-Luc and achieved great professional success in her lifetime.
-Sotheby's upcoming Master Paintings Evening Sale ( 30 January) presents two of her beloved portraits, among these her imposing portrait of Muhammad Khan, India's ambassador to France.
+During Sotheby's Master Paintings Evening Sale (30 January), her imposing portrait of Muhammad Khan, India's ambassador to France, sold for an astounding $7.2 million, setting a new world auction record for any female artist of the pre-modern era.
 Below discover the fascinating political history behind this one-of-a-kind portrait.

 "I saw these Indians at the opera and they appeared to me so remarkably picturesque that I thought I should like to paint them.
 But as they communicated to their interpreter that they would never allow themselves to be painted unless the request came from the King, I managed to secure that favour from His Majesty."

 In this volatile political climate the three ambassadors arrival nevertheless caused a sensation in Paris as they made their way to Versailles with local newspapers like the Journal de Paris reporting on the ambassadors’ whereabouts almost daily.
 In 1788, Vigée Le Brun, who was at the height of her fame and influence among the powerful elite of Paris and Versailles, saw the ambassadors at the Opera.
 She recalled of the encounter, “I saw these Indians at the opera and they appeared to me so remarkably picturesque that I thought I should like to paint them.
 But as they communicated to their interpreter that they would never allow themselves to be painted unless the request came from the King, I managed to secure that favour from His Majesty.”1